schmurfy/dlogger/README.md

 # Features

-You can define hash keys and their values, they will be included in any log wrote withing the block.

 ## Contexts

+You can define hash keys and their values, they will be included in any log sent within the block.

 ``` ruby
 require 'rubygems'